Gravitational constant: Natural units

-The gravitational constant is a defining constant in some systems of natural units, particularly geometrized unit systems, such as Planck units and Stoney units.
-When expressed in terms of such units, the value of the gravitational constant will generally have a numeric value of 1 or a value close to it.
+Due to its use as a defining constant in some systems of natural units, particularly geometrized unit systems such as Planck units and Stoney units, the value of the gravitational constant will generally have a numeric value of 1 or a value close to it when expressed in terms of those units.
 Due to the significant uncertainty in the measured value of G in terms of other known fundamental constants, a similar level of uncertainty will show up in the value of many quantities when expressed in such a unit system.

 Orbital mechanics

 In astrophysics, it is convenient to measure distances in parsecs (pc), velocities in kilometres per second (km/s) and masses in solar units M_{⊙}.
 In these units, the gravitational constant is:

 For situations where tides are important, the relevant length scales are solar radii rather than parsecs.
 In these units, the gravitational constant is: